All Episodes

 dan friesen

-Which is an antidepressant, and I'm pretty sure Alex would be against that.
+And I'm pretty sure Alex would be against that.

-Even if it was effective against COVID, and it would help him not have vaccines for everybody, but it also is one of the antidepressants that he hates.
+Even if it was effective against COVID, and that it would help him not have vaccines for everybody, but it also is one of the antidepressants that he hates.

 That would really be a pickle.